guilgautier/DPPy/docs/discrete_dpps/discrete_dpps.approximate_sampling.rst

 .. todo::

-	random projection, low rank approximation of the kernel ?
+	In a near future this section will include approximation of the kernel through random projections